Thresholds for import duties to be lowered

 Currently, goods are therefore still tax-free when imported into Germany,

 From 1 July 2021, however, these thresholds will change dramatically.
-After that, goods imported into Germany will only be tax-free
+Thereafter, goods imported into Germany will only be tax-free

 Sellers must make costs transparent